TakurDevalla/Realtime-Payment-Application/README.md

    npm run dev
    ```

-## Database Transactions
+🔄 Database Transactions

-The PayTM Clone project implements MongoDB Transactions to ensure data consistency and reliability.
-Transactions follow the ACID properties of databases, ensuring that transactions are either fully completed and committed or reverted back in case of issues, thus preventing inconsistencies in the database.
+This application uses MongoDB transactions to ensure atomicity in fund transfers.
+Every transaction is either fully committed or completely rolled back in case of failure, ensuring financial data integrity.

-## Contributions
+🤝 Contributions

-Contributions to the PayTM Clone project are welcome!
-If you find any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.
+We welcome contributions!
+If you find a bug or have a feature suggestion, feel free to open an issue or submit a pull request.

-Thank you for using PayTM Clone!
+Thank you for using the Real-Time Payment App! 💰
 Happy Coding! 🚀